Mountains to Sound Greenway Education Program

 You can also download or request a copy of the poster - Biosolids, The Ultimate in Recycling!

 The Mountains to Sound Education Program is aligned with the EALRs: Essential Academic Learning Requirements (pdf) and is funded by generous grants from the King County Wastewater Treatment Division.
-The program is also supported by the Klorfine Foundation, Kiwanis Club of Issaquah, Washington Women's Foundation, the Alan Stephenson Boyd Family Trust, the McKibben-Merner Family Foundation, the Ji Ji Foundation, The Boeing Company and donors to the Mountains to Sound Greenway Trust.
+The program is also supported by the Lucky 7 Foundation, Green Mountain Coffee, New Belgium, Umpqua Bank, the Mountineers, Washington Foundation for the Environment, the Tulalip Tribes Charitable Fund, the Klorfine Foundation, Kiwanis Club of Issaquah, Washington Women's Foundation, the Alan Stephenson Boyd Family Trust, the McKibben-Merner Family Foundation, Outdoor Nation, The Boeing Company and donors to the Mountains to Sound Greenway Trust.
 To make a donation to the Greenway Education Program, please visit the .

 The Stewardship Extension program received initial funding of a No Child Left Inside grant from the Washington State Parks and Recreation Commission.
 Northwest Biosolids Management Association provided funding for the Savvy about Soil curriculum.
 Penny Harvest funded the design and printing of Native Plant ID books.